undavide/fs/Frequency Separation 2021.md

 O = GB(40) + O - GB(5) + GB(5) - GB(15) + GB(15) - GB(40) = O

 Everything simplifies and we're left with the same original image.
-Let’s switch to Photoshop and try to build this pyramid: first thing, we need the original plus three blurred layers.
+Let’s switch to Photoshop and try to build this pyramid: first thing, we need the original plus three progressively more blurred layers.

 ![](img/GaussianPyramid.jpg)

-Second, we need the GB(40) and the D1, D2, D3.
+Second, we need the GB(40) and D1, D2, D3.
 These are just Difference of Gaussians, the same DoG we've already encountered.

 ![](img/GaussianPyramid2.jpg)

-When you have all the ingredient, you can add them together via Linear Light blending.
+When you have all the ingredients, you can add them together via Linear Light blending.

 ![](img/GaussianPyramid3.jpg)

 The result is a pixel perfect copy of the original with all the three detail ranges exposed: (40,15)px, (15,5)px, and (5,0)px.

-You can now either exploit this frequency separation for retouching purposes, or add each Detail layer back to the original (with varying blending mode and/or opacity) for a frequency range targeted contrast boost.
+You can now either exploit this frequency separation for retouching purposes, or add each Detail layer back to the original (with various blending modes and/or opacities) for a frequency range targeted contrast boost.

 ![](img/GaussianPyramid4.jpg)

 Keep in mind that:

-- If you need to decrease the contrast of a particular frequency range, you can just invert the Detail layer.
+- If instead of boost, you need to decrease the impact of a particular frequency range, do invert the Detail layer.
-- The order of the Detail layers in the stack doesn't really matter – you can freely mix them.
+- The order of the Detail layers in the stack doesn't really matter, you can freely mix them.
 - There's no limit to the amount of Detail layers you want to create.
 - You can always clip a Curves adjustment if you want to perform some peculiar edit to a Detail layer.

 ### 7.2 Mixed pyramids

 To properly conclude, there's still one technique that needs to be revisited and incorporated into multi-layer frequency decompositions.
 If you remember, not long ago we've mixed Gaussian and Surface Blur to obtain an "Edges" Detail layer.
-It may surprise you (or it may not) to know that you're not at all forced to use the same kernel in a decomposition: you're free to use any kernel that make sense.
+It may surprise you (or it may not, at this point) to know that you're not at all forced to use the same kernel in a decomposition: you're free to use any kernel that make sense.
 Let's try to build a GB/SB pyramid!

 We need three layers: